volumio/docs/docs/06_Plugins_User_Manual/00_brutefir/02_Making_Measurment.md

 ## Create your own filters

-There is 4 important step to that :
+There is 4 important steps to that :

 * playing sweep file (with Volumio)
 * Recording signal while playing (with REW)